PROJECT OVERVIEW

 Insight/Key Takeaways

-Battle Tutorials: Implement a static walkthrough or "tips" feature accessible via the pause screen to guide players during battles.
+Tutorials: Add a static walkthrough or "tips" feature to help players learn during battles.

-Combat Flexibility: Allow more freedom in combat, such as unlimited basic attacks, to reduce player frustration.
+Combat Flexibility: Offer more freedom in combat, such as unlimited basic attacks, to reduce frustration.

 You may also like